How to Build a Better Block

-The Better Block project started in April, 2010, when a group of community organizers, neighbors, and property owners gathered together to revitalize a single commercial block in an underused neighborhood corridor.
+The Better Block project started in April 2010, when a group of community organizers, neighbors, and property owners gathered together to revitalize a single commercial block in an underused neighborhood corridor.
 The area was filled with vacant properties, wide streets, and few amenities for people who lived within walking distance.
-The group brought together all of the resources from the community and converted the block into a walkable, bikeable neighborhood destination for people of all ages complete with bike lanes, cafe seating, trees, plants, pop-up businesses, and lighting.
-The project was developed to show the city how the block could be revived and improve area safety, health, and economics if ordinances that restricted small business and multi-modal infrastructure were removed.
-Since that time, Better Block projects have been developed throughout the World with many of the temporary infrastructure improvements and businesses made permanent.
+The group brought together all the resources from the community and converted the block into a walkable, bikeable neighborhood destination for people of all ages complete with bike lanes, cafe seating, trees, plants, pop-up businesses, and lighting.
+The project was developed to show the city how the block could be revived to improve area safety, health, and economics if ordinances that restricted small business and multi-modal infrastructure were removed.
+Since that time, Better Block projects have been developed throughout the world with many of the temporary infrastructure improvements and businesses made permanent.

-This site is developed to provide help for communities who wish to build their own Better Blocks complete with news, tools, and other resources anyone may need to help rapidly revitalize neighborhoods.
-Our consulting firm, Team Better Block assists cities with planning, designing and measuring the impacts of better block as an alternative to the typical urban planning process.
+This site is developed to provide help for communities that wish to build their own Better Blocks complete with news, tools, and other resources they may need to help rapidly revitalize neighborhoods.
+Our consulting firm, Team Better Block, assists cities with planning, designing, and measuring the impacts of Better Block as an alternative to the typical urban planning process.
 We have a variety of services that will elevate the success of your project.
-For more info on consulting email firstname.lastname@example.org
+For more information on consulting, email email@example.com.

-We’ve found it’s best to address the following four areas when developing a Better Block, which we will break down in greater depth:
+We’ve found it’s best to address the following four areas when developing a Better Block, which we will break down in greater depth below.

-Safety (Real and Perceived) – First and foremost, if an area feels unsafe then everything breaks down.
-Whether it be businesses, schools, or neighborhood revitalization, the key to changing a place is addressing its perceived safety.
-When approaching blocks, we ask the questions:
+Safety (Real and Perceived).
+If an area feels unsafe, then everything breaks down.
+Whether it be business, school, or neighborhood revitalization, the key to changing a place is addressing its perceived safety.
+When approaching blocks, we ask: